Six Famous Route 66 Stops

-Stretching across eight states, you can drive the legendary road from Chicago (in Illinois) all the way through Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona and end in Santa Monica, California in just four days flat.
+Stretching across eight states, you can drive the legendary road from Chicago, Illinois all the way through Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona and end in Santa Monica, California in just four days.
 But what would be the point?
-Give yourself as least three weeks and make sure you swing by these pearlers of Americana:
+We at VroomVroomVroom suggest that you give yourself as least three weeks so you can check out these six famous route 66 stops.

-Make like a movie star and park up next to Elvis, Marilyn and James Dean at this neon pink diner filled with life-sized statues of America's biggest legends.
-Originally starting out as polka-dotted school bus serving up burgers and shakes, this pit-stop is now every inch a trip down 1950s memory lane, complete with chrome bar stools and chequered lino.
+Feel like a movie star and park up next to Elvis, Marilyn and James Dean at this neon pink diner filled with life-sized statues of America's biggest legends.
+Originally started out as a polka-dotted school bus serving up burgers and shakes, this pit-stop is now every inch a trip down 1950s memory lane, complete with chrome bar stools and chequered lino.

 For a real taste of America's past, drive on through to Springfield and pay homage to a man billed as the State's greatest president.
 If historical cars are more your thing, then make sure you're in town during the International Route 66 Mother Road Festival held every September with hot rods and vintage motors to boot.